 Recent community building audits have included St Mary’s Church in Hampton, the Avenue Centre in Kew and NPL Sports Club in Teddington.
 We are also working with Kingston primary schools to save them money on their fuel and water bills and help them to reduce CO2 emissions.

 Our work with households is based in a different geographic area each winter, often on housing estates.
-From October 2016 – April 2017 we will be working with residents at School Lane in Tolworth and Alpha Road in Surbiton carrying out home energy visits and seeking to help those in fuel poverty.
+From October 2016 – April 2017 we worked with residents at School Lane in Tolworth and Alpha Road in Surbiton carrying out home energy visits and seeking to help those in fuel poverty.
+Total savings were estimated as £936 per year and 4000kg of carbon dioxide per year.
+A report on our work is available RBK energy saving project report by SWLEN 2016 -17 PDF.

 Read more about our Energy Visits.